mx101/NotGalaga/DEVELOPMENT.md

 - 7:20pm - Enemies now move onto the screen in waves instead of all at once!

 - 8:20pm - Some enemy movement smoothing, now toying around with enemy shots to fire

+- 8:45pm - Enemies will now not stay in formation if there are too few of them remaining.